 Pro: Strong employment market

 Canada has one of the largest economies in the world, and it’s a country known for its economic freedom.
-Starting a business in Canada is a straightforward process, and with such a strong, healthy economy, there’s a lot of opportunities for your new business to succeed.
+Starting a business in Canada is a straightforward process, and with such a strong, healthy economy, there are a lot of opportunities for your new business to succeed.
+You could potentially click here if you were curious about finding out more about how Canada could support you if you were to consider starting a business here.
 If you’re not starting your own business, don’t worry!
 The employment market in Canada is as strong as the economy, and unemployment in Canada is lower than in many other parts of the world.

 The government micro-manages almost everything in Canada ranging from school and restaurants to what you eat.